Maintaining Permanent Residence While Abroad: Keep Your Options Open

 - Recent Trends at USCIS

 Clayton Eugene Cartwright Jr. is the founding member of The Cartwright Law Firm, LLC, which specializes in the areas of international taxation and employee benefits.
 In the area of international taxation, he advises businesses, financial institutions, accountants and other financial professionals, and individuals on international taxation matters, emphasizing the intersection between immigration and taxation law.
 Such matters include expatriate taxation, cross-border employee transfers, withholding and reporting requirements, and permanent establishments.
-He is the 2017-2018 Chair of the Steering Committee of AILA’s Global Migration Section.
+He currently is the Treasurer of AILA’s Rome District Chapter-EMEA, and served as the Chair of the Steering Committee of AILA’s Global Migration Section from 2016-2018.